 Calling all volunteers!
 The Raven Run Volunteer Day is the first Saturday of every month.
-Meet at the Nature Center at 10 a.m. and volunteer as long as your schedule permits.
+Meet at the Nature Center at 10 a.m. and stay as long as your schedule permits.
 You will be helping with invasive plant removal and trail work.
-Please dress appropriate for the weather, and bring work gloves and wear shoes that can get muddy.
+Please dress appropriately for the weather, and bring work gloves and wear shoes that can get muddy.

 - Red Trail – the main trail loop; this trail is four miles and moderately difficult.

 - Blue Trails – these trails connect one trail to another (e.g. the Red Trail to the Green Trail); these trails are considered easy.